Packing Lists

 • Maps, guidebooks

-• Make copies of passport, TZ visa, airline tickets/schedule, travellers cheques numbers.
+• Make copies of passport, TZ visa, airline tickets/schedule, and traveler's check numbers.
 Leave a copy with someone at home and put a copy in a separate place in your luggage.

 First Aid